 Whitespark dropped their 2026 Local Search Ranking Factors survey in January.
+For a complete local SEO strategy that ties all these signals together, start with our Local SEO guide.
 I've been running the numbers through the lens of small-town businesses in western North Carolina, and the picture is sharper than anything we've seen before.
 Local ranking isn't a mystery.
 It breaks down into measurable signal categories, and the weight of each one tells you exactly where to spend your time.

 Google's local algorithm runs on three legs: Relevance (does your business match what the searcher wants?), Distance (how close are you?), and Prominence (how well-known and trusted do you look online?).2 The Whitespark survey weights show how hard each signal type pushes on those three legs.
 If you run a business in Shelby, Kings Mountain, Boiling Springs, or anywhere else in Cleveland County, this breakdown is your roadmap.